-Construction of the Ice Hotel begins in December
+Construction of the Ice Hotel in Quebec City begins in December

 Construction of the hotel begins in early December.
 Temperatures need to stay below 0°C for at least a week before the building starts.
 Over the course of six weeks, approximately 50 people get involved in the construction, including 15 sculptors.